What is the Best Highest Rated Acoustic Guitar Brand?

 If you're wondering how we calculate Gearank scores in the first place, then please read How Gearank Works.

-Now that you how it was done, here are the results...
+Now that you know a bit about how it was done, here are the results...

 Owned by Saga Music, the Blueridge brand has been steadily building a reputation for producing excellent 'pre-war' style guitars.
 This means their designs are based upon the types of guitars made and sold in the USA during the 1930's and earlier.